 Finally, the allocation of people, specifically two areas: managing user licenses and making the best use of your best technical resources.
 Let me explain.

 You, like many manufacturers, may have been forced for too long to wrestle with managing ERP software licenses.
 “Did we buy too few or too many?”
 It wastes time and energy to manage it and causes unexpected cost spikes if you have to buy more licenses later.
-And forget
+And forget adding your customers and suppliers to the system, that’s more cost you don’t want to incur.

 The second part of the people equation is whether you’re making the best use of your technical resources.
 As manufacturing becomes more data-driven, you need people to analyze it and gain insights to make rapid, accurate decisions.
 In parallel, data analytics is a lucrative new IT field, which means your technical resources—many of whom today manage your IT infrastructure—will develop skill sets and pivot to meet this demand.
-At a recent IDC conference in Boston, I tested this idea with several manufacturers running legacy ERP systems and they agreed: they need to address their data needs, but today
+At a recent IDC conference in Boston, I tested this idea with several manufacturers running legacy ERP systems and they agreed: they need to address their data needs, but today those IT personnel are stuck managing ERP software and infrastructure, and companies aren’t gleaning the data insights they need.
+Are your IT people still focused managing software and version control?
+Do you collect data but not do anything with it?
+Do you spend time and effort managing and allocating user licenses?
+If so, you’re probably running an outdated model and aren’t optimizing your people resources most effectively.

 Cloud ERP: The Foundation for Transformation